-A campaigner on the “Leave” side in the 2016 referendum (who famously wrote two op-ed columns, one for leave and one for remain, while deciding which side to support), Johnson is regarded by many in his own party as a political opportunist.
-“He is widely seen as dishonest, disloyal, and not a team player by his colleagues,” says Bale.
+A campaigner on the “Leave” side in the 2016 referendum, (who famously wrote two op-ed columns, one for leave and one for remain, while deciding which side to support,) Johnson is regarded by many in his own party as a political opportunist.
+“He is widely seen as dishonest, disloyal, and not a team player by his colleagues,” says Tim Bale, professor of politics at Queen Mary, University of London.
 “On the flip side, he has this celebrity status and might be able to appeal to people that haven’t traditionally voted Conservative”.

-Johnson is also seen as the favorite of the Conservative Party membership, which ultimately has the final say between the final two candidates on the ballot, after lawmakers whittle down the field.
+Johnson is also seen as the favorite of the Conservative Party membership, which ultimately has the final say between the final two candidates on the ballot after lawmakers whittle down the field.
 “He is the darling of members.
 But he’s not the darling of MPs,” says Tony Travers, professor of politics at the London School of Economics.
 “That’s his weakness.”

 Gove, the current Environment Secretary, was another of the most prominent figures on the “leave” side of the 2016 referendum.
 He might just be that “Stop Boris” candidate – indeed, he has been before.
-After David Cameron resigned as Prime Minister in the wake of the referendum, he offered to run Johnson’s leadership campaign, but stood down at the last minute to run against him, splitting the pro-leave vote and opening the way for May to take the top job.
+After David Cameron resigned as Prime Minister in the wake of the 2016 Brexit referendum, he offered to run Johnson’s leadership campaign, but stood down at the last minute to run against him, splitting the pro-leave vote and opening the way for May to take the top job.

-The current Foreign Secretary, Hunt has long been a loyal backer of May’s deal.
+The current Foreign Secretary, Hunt has long been a loyal backer of May’s Brexit deal.
 But unlike Johnson and Gove, he campaigned for the remain side in the 2016 referendum.
-Nevertheless, like May herself, he had a change of heart after the referendum, arguing that the government must secure an “orderly” Brexit.
+Like May herself, he had a change of heart after the referendum, arguing that the government must secure an “orderly” Brexit.

 Now the Home Secretary, Javid is a relatively new face in government, but has been seen by colleagues as having leadership potential for some time.
 The fact he voted remain in the referendum could work against him, but like May and Hunt he has come around to the leave side.

 Unlike Johnson, he has a black belt in Karate.
-That tougher image was bolstered on Thursday, when Raab said the U.K. must be prepared to leave the E.U. without a deal.
+That tougher image was bolstered in March, when Raab said the U.K. must be prepared to leave the E.U. without a deal.
 “He’s quite radical,” says Travers.
 “But after all that’s happened, MPs might not want anything too radical, given all of the problems they’ve had.”
 In the end, the biggest factor working against him could be convincing enough colleagues to vote for him.
 “He’s not a people person,” says Bale.